Enter the name, address, and telephone number of the plan sponsor/employer.

 ” is marked as the reason for termination, attach an explanation detailing the conditions that require termination of the

 A dropped participant means any participant who has terminated employment even if their benefits have not been distributed.

-Enter the number of participants separated from vesting service with less than 100% vesting in their accrued benefit
+Enter the number of participants who separated from vesting service with less than 100% vesting in their accrued benefit

-If there is a 20% reduction in participants, explain why this would
+or account balance.
+If there is a 20% reduction in participants for any period, attach an explanation as to why this would

 The accrued benefits of a plan participant may not be reduced on plan termination.
 A plan amendment (including an